BIG-MAP/WP4APIExample/README.md

 * Pin 36 (GPIO 16) of the Raspberry Pi is connected to ENA in the L298N board.
 * In1 and In2 in the L298N board are connected to 5V and Gnd respectively.
-* Ground pins on the ESP8266 and the L298N board are connected together and to the main power source ground.
+* Ground pins on the Raspberry Pi and the L298N board are connected together and to the main power source ground.
+* 12V from the power source is connected to the 12V pin on the L298N board.
 * The pump terminals are connected to OUT1 and OUT2 on the L298N board.

 ### ESP8266
-For this device, the software implementation is built using the Arduino language and makes use of the ESP8266WebServer and ArduinoJson libraries.
-It is a very simple implementation and can run immediately with close to no configuration.
+For this device, the software [implementation](/ESP8266/ESPMinPumpEx/ESPMinPumpEx.ino) uses the Arduino language and the ESP8266WebServer and ArduinoJson libraries.
+It is a very simple implementation but shows the inner workings of an api.
 There are two important parts in the code:

 * Routing: This part is in charge of matching the incoming request command (i.e GET) and path (i.e. /pump), with the corresponding program routine or action (get_pump function).